Bro919/auto_selfcal_cluster/README.md

 Make sure you are logged in with your NRAO account so you can access your data.
 Depending on pipeline:
 - CB expects SDM-BDF style source data
-- ASC expects a calibrated Measurement Set source (.ms)
+- ASC expects a calibrated Measurement Set source (.ms), that can also be created locally by running the CB pipeline

 NRAO will process your request and email you a link to the directory.